Table of Contents

 Throughout the ages, Egyptians have been preparing for the holy month by purchasing goods and foods associated with Ramadan.
 Such items include yamish (dates, licorice and other dried fruit), lanterns and other decorative tools that will eventually be suspended in the streets, roads, and on the facades of houses.

 Indeed, perhaps nothing characterizes Ramadan festivities in Egypt more so than the traditional Egyptian lanterns.
 These lanterns are made from local materials that are famous for the decorations of Islamic Egypt.
-Owners of shops and hotels welcome its various types of colored glasses to be placed on the facades of their buildings and balconies.
+Owners of shops and hotels welcome the various types of colored glasses to be placed on the facades of their buildings and balconies.
 The smaller ones are delicately suspended with wires between the narrow but colorful streets.

 Shortly before Ramadan begins, children start collecting sums from neighbors and relatives for the purpose of acquiring various Ramadan decorations and, with the help of adults, hanging them between buildings and homes.
 These paper decorations complement the flashy light bulbs and lanterns lighting the various streets perfectly, and on the night of vision, Cairo turns into a demonstration of joy, happiness and generosity.